 Message Ads (InMail) Metrics

-Message Ads don't use traditional CTR—they measure open rate and click-through from the message:
+Message Ads don't use traditional CTR—they measure open rate and click-through from the message.
+For a deeper dive into this format, see our complete LinkedIn sponsored messaging guide:

 These remain among the highest open rates in paid advertising.